JulianGriffin11/SQL_Projects/Project 1 - Job Jury/SQL_Queries/README.md

 - Below, you'll find the methodology, results, and actionable insights for each query, complete with visual placeholders to enhance readability and comprehension.

-Click on each header to explore each SQL code further!
+Click on the respective headers to explore each SQL code further!

 ---